kgklein/PLUME/ford_project.md

 ## Judging Energy Transfer in a - Plasma in a Linear Uniform Magnetized Environment

 JET-PLUME is an extension to PLUME that predicts wave-particle energy transfer in velocity space using the field-particle correlation technique and linear theory.
+Please see the [README for JET-PLUME](./page/README-JETPLUME.md).

 Details